-SPR explores the roots of the Jazz Age at the November 18 KPBX Kids' Concert, to be held at the SFCC Music Auditorium on Saturday, November 18 at 1 p.m.
-The hour-long concert presents Hot Club of Spokane reminiscing about the history of the Jazz Age.
+SPR explored the roots of the Jazz Age at the November 18 KPBX Kids' Concert, held at the SFCC Music Auditorium on Saturday, November 18 at 1 p.m.
+The hour-long concert featured Hot Club of Spokane reminiscing about the history of the Jazz Age.

 Hot Club of Spokane consists of Inland Northwest musicians committed to the preservation of jazz, swing, and blues.
 There is no single "band;" leader Garrin Hertel has some 20 musicians play at various times in ensembles ranging from five to eight players and vocalists.

 The name recollects the famous Hot Club of France from the 1930s.
 Although the Quintet of the Hot Club of France is synonymous with the music of Django Reinhardt and what today has become known as “jazz manouche,” the original Hot Club was in fact an actual club or organization - not a band - begun by college students to support the preservation of jazz in the wake of the Great Depression.
 Hot Club of Spokane adopted a similar mission.

 Hertel generally focuses on the music of Spokane's 'jazz royalty,' with songs made famous by Spokane’s own Bing Crosby, Mildred Bailey, and Al Rinker.